revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/05-Directives.md

   num !: number;
 }
 ```
-4. Since we are using the `ngModel`directive, we have to import `FormsModule` in `app.module.ts` file.
+4. Since we are using the `ngModel`directive, we have to import `FormsModule` in the `app.module.ts` file.
 ```java
  imports: [
     BrowserModule,
     FormsModule
  ]
 ```
 5. To check entered number is odd and even and print it.
-We will use `ngSwitch` directive.
-In `app.component.html` file,
+We will use the `ngSwitch` directive.
+In the `app.component.html` file,
 ```ts
 Enter a number: <input type="text" [(ngModel)]="num">